 Jonathan took my camera and, after figuring out how to work it, he took some photos and a video.

-Despite how late we stayed up the night before, Room 8 was up before breakfast.
-After hearing that it would be awhile until it was our turn to have breakfast, the Room 8 roommates went down to the lake where we took a couple “#wherestheleave” photos.
+Despite how late we stayed up the night before, Room 8 was up long before breakfast.
+After hearing that it would be awhile until it was our turn to eat, the Room 8 roommates went down to the lake where we took a couple “#wherestheleave” photos.

-Since we had time to spare, the Room 8 roommates decided to walk half of the nature trail.
+We ended up having time to spare, so the Room 8 roommates decided to walk half of the nature trail that encircles the lake.
 We stopped at the swing (which was closed at the time) and I began to organize everyone for a photo.
 Just when they were near perfection, the breakfast bell rang so the photo below isn’t as OCD friendly as it could be.

-While in line for breakfast, I gave Mia my camera and she took a couple pictures of Haydn and me.
+While in line for breakfast, I gave my camera to Mia and she took a couple pictures of Haydn and me.

-Toward the end of free, the Room 8 roommates hung out in our cabin.
+Toward the end of free time, the Room 8 roommates hung out in our cabin.

 When Mom told us that it was about dinner time, I began to brush and braid my hair.
 When I finished one braid I paused and stepped away from the mirror to add something to a conversation.
 Ansley asked if I was going to dinner with my hair half braided and I acted like I was.
 When I stopped and began to explain that I was not, Mom cut me off and said that I should.
 It only took a few seconds for all the Room 8 roommates to decide that we should all wear our hair half and half.
 For the next few minutes, all I heard were girls chanting requests for me to braid their hair.
 We finished just in time and had a lot of fun acting like we were completely normal.
 I was rather surprised that not many people looked at us weird.